Russia’s Syria intervention provided hints for Ukraine war - NewsBreak

 Russia’s Syria intervention provided hints for Ukraine war

-BEIRUT — (AP) — From a tent in the rebel-held pocket of Syria, Ahmad Rakan has closely followed news of Russia's invasion of Ukraine.
-More than two years ago, a Russian airstrike destroyed his house in a nearby village during a months-long Syrian government offensive backed by Moscow's firepower that drove him and tens of thousands of others from their homes.
+From a tent in the rebel-held pocket of Syria, Ahmad Rakan has closely followed news of Russia’s invasion of Ukraine .
+More than two years ago, a Russian airstrike destroyed his house in a nearby village during a months-long Syrian government offensive backed by Moscow’s firepower that drove him and tens of thousands of others from their homes.

 “We more than anyone else feel their pain,” he said of Ukrainian civilians currently under Russian bombardment.